Updated May 30, 2023

 - Some non-printable characters are not visible at all, but a CLEAN function can find that non-visible character and helps to remove the same.

 This has been a guide to CLEAN in Excel.
-Here we discuss How to use CLEAN Function in Excel along with examples and downloadable excel template.
-You may also look at these useful functions in excel –
+Here we discuss how to use CLEAN Function in Excel, examples, and a downloadable Excel template.
+You may also look at these useful functions in Excel –